5w1555/sanitor_project/README.md

 ## Why This Exists

-Sanitor was built to catch subtle code smells and structural issues that linters and style checkers miss, saving time and improving code quality.
+Sanitor was built to catch subtle code smells and structural issues that linters miss, as I had issues in my own code.

 ---